 - Phosphorus is an element that one will under no circumstances find freely in our environment.
 It is extremely reactive.

-- There are four forms of phosphorous usually used these days: white, black, red, and violet.
+- There are four forms of phosphorus usually used these days: white, black, red, and violet.

-- Phosphorus also plays a role in the making of steel.
+- It also plays an important role in the production of steel.